Shabang-Systems/Condution/README.md

 We love contributions!
 You are welcome to contribute, just keep in mind that we prefer 4 spaces over tabs.

 ## Thank you!
 Thank you for supporting us on this project.
-We really hope that this will be something useful.
+We want to give a special shout out to the parteons that have supported us.
+Thanks to Greirson and cyberic for their support

 ***